Datronizer/sheridan-vault/python-prog12583/Lectures/Lecture 6 - PROG12583.md

   > print('{0:5.2f}'.format(12.3456))

 The `5` signifies the "width" or "length" of the number/string.
 The `.2f` signifies 2 decimal places of a float, hence the `f`.
 The value you wish to format stays inside of `format()`

+The `0` signifies the index of the "replacement".
+Basically means "hey Python, please replace the 0th format specifier with this string and format it."
 ```

+You can justify text by pointing in the direction you want it justified, e.g.: right justify would be `print("hello!".rjust(14,*))`.
+This yields `******hello!`